Vertical Divider

 PROGRAM

 Deborah D.E.E.P.
-Mouton/Jasmine Barnes:
+Mouton/Jasmine Barnes

 Commission for string quartet, spoken word and chorus inspired by revisionism and Black censorship.
-WORLD PREMIERE

-John Cornelius:
+John Cornelius

 PAX